-A lot of the music that we consider classic as we age were the songs that made up the soundtracks to our childhood.
-These were the songs our parents forced us to listen to in the car, or the songs Grandma might play while baking some fresh chocolate pie.
-We let the music fade into the background.
-Sometimes to rediscover it later, but sometimes only to be lost in the quiet recesses of our minds.
-That’s where I come in.
-I have taken it upon myself to drudge that nostalgic bullshit back up, and shove it straight down your throat with a wide spoon, and just to be clear… I want you to know I’m smiling a mile wide while I’m doing it.
-I promise you will thank me later.
+Classic music for many people is often the songs that made up the soundtrack to childhood.
+These might be tracks our parents forced us to listen to in the car, or songs Grandma played while baking some fresh chocolate pie.
+Inadvertently, the music can fade into the background, sometimes to be rediscovered later, but sometimes only to be lost in the quiet recesses of our minds.
+Occasionally, I take it upon myself to drudge the nostalgia back up, and shove it straight down the throat of everyone I can with a wide spoon.
+This is definitely one of those times.
+So, dear reader, without further ado, get ready and open that mouth and those ears as much as you can… I promise you will thank me later.

-The first classic I truly believe deserves to be made new again is an album I have never completely put away since I came into possession of it.
+The first classic I truly believe deserves to be made new again is an album I have never completely put away since I came into possession of it, Johnny Rivers’ Golden Hits.
 I’m not sure how it came to be that I owned such a prize.
 Maybe my parents’ divorce?
 Maybe someone forgot it, and they are on the other side of the universe weeping.
-However it happened I am blessed, and every chance I get I break out the beautiful voice of Johnny Rivers.
+No matter how I acquired it I am blessed, though, and every chance I get I break out the beautiful voice of Johnny.
 Now I’m not going to pretend to be a super fan.
 I can’t vouch for this gentleman’s entire career, but if it’s anything like Johnny Rivers’ Golden Hits maybe I could fall in love.